kassambara/fastqcr/cran-comments.md

 ## Resubmission

-This is a resubmission.
-In this version,
+This is a new version fastqcr 0.1.1 (see NEWS.md)
-- I removed the VignetteBuilder field in the DESCRIPTION file.
-- I added R(>=3.1.2) in the Depends field